The Imperfective Paradox in Large Language Models: Results and Analysis

-\textbf{DAP: The Knowledge-Application Gap.} The DAP which introduces expert linguistic definition for the aspectual classes yields mixed results, exposing a critical gap between possessing linguistic knowledge and applying it.
+\paragraph{DAP: The Knowledge-Application Gap.} The DAP which introduces expert linguistic definition for the aspectual classes yields mixed results, exposing a critical gap between possessing linguistic knowledge and applying it.
 While supplying the linguistic rule improves \texttt{Llama-3.1}'s accuracy on Group C ($0.02 \to 0.36$), it remains ineffective for \texttt{Mistral} ($0.06$).
 This persistence of bias implies that the teleological prior is not a misunderstanding of the task definition but a robust feature of the model's probability distribution.
 As noted by \citet{dziri2024faith}, compositional reasoning in Transformers often degrades when it conflicts with high-frequency statistical patterns (i.e., the reporting bias) seen during pre-training.

-\textbf{CoT: Reasoning-Induced Uncertainty.} CoT prompting successfully reduces the TBR for most models, proving that allocating compute to intermediate reasoning helps suppress System-1 heuristics \citep{wei2022chain}.
+\paragraph{CoT: Reasoning-Induced Uncertainty.} CoT prompting successfully reduces the TBR for most models, proving that allocating compute to intermediate reasoning helps suppress System-1 heuristics \citep{wei2022chain}.
 However, this comes at a cost.
 We observe a significant degradation in Group D (Activities), where accuracy drops substantially (e.g., \texttt{Llama-3.1} $0.98 \to 0.65$).
-Qualitative analysis reveals a phenomenon of ``Over-reasoning'' or unfaithful reasoning \citep{turpin-etal-2024-language}.
-When forced to analyze ``step-by-step'', models often hallucinate hypothetical interruptions for simple activities.\footnote{See, e.g., the activity``\textit{running}'', with model reasoning: ``\textit{The premise describes a process in the present tense, indicating that the action of the athletes running on the track is ongoing or at least not explicitly completed.}''} CoT appears to shift the model's calibration towards excessive uncertainty, inadvertently disrupting the valid entailments of atelic verbs.
+Qualitative analysis reveals a phenomenon of ``over-reasoning'' or unfaithful reasoning \citep{turpin-etal-2024-language}.
+When forced to analyze ``step-by-step'', models often hallucinate hypothetical interruptions for simple activities.\footnote{See, e.g., the activity``\textit{running}'', with model reasoning: ``\textit{The premise describes a process in the present tense, indicating that the action of the athletes running on the track is ongoing or at least not explicitly completed.}''} CoT appears to over-generalize the progressive-as-incomplete heuristic: when forced to reason step-by-step, models often impose hypothetical interruptions even on atelic verbs, inadvertently suppressing valid entailments.